Cristiano Dalbem

 The overall system architecture passed by many iterations.
 I started with straightforward ones to test concepts concerning the OSM Overpass API.
 I slowly added more complexity to mitigate the problems we saw, getting feedback from the stakeholders and our user community and always aiming to improve the user experience.

-To build the UI, I chose Ant Design, which has super high-quality React components and excellent documentation.
-I did all the styling with TailwindCSS, a fantastic CSS framework, to customize the Ant components to our visual identity.
+To build the UI, I chose Ant Design, a high-quality open React library with excellent documentation.
+I did all the styling with TailwindCSS, a fantastic CSS framework, to customize the Ant components to our visual identity and create layouts.

 For this project, I also wanted to try Mapbox, an open map library built on top of OpenStreetMap.
-It’s also super modern and well done and offers way more flexibility than any other library I’ve used.
-In addition, it was a pleasure using Mapbox Studio, their interactive map customization tool, which is a terrific product and enabled me lots of controls to be creative in designing our base map.
+It offered much more flexibility and more advanced features compared with the Google Maps SDK I was used to.
+In addition, it was a pleasure using Mapbox Studio, their interactive map customization tool.
+It’s a terrific product and enabled me lots of controls to be creative in designing our base map.

 mapbox